kineticstoolkit/kineticstoolkit_doc/src/matplotlib_subplot.md

 # Multiple plots side by side

-In some situations, it is useful to show multiple plots side by side in a same figure.
+In some situations, it is useful to show multiple plots side by side in the same figure.
 This can be done using the {{plt_subplot}} function, which splits a figure into a grid and specifies the location of the next plot on this grid.
 Its arguments are:

 1. The number of lines (int);
 2. The number of columns (int);